einigl/ism-model-nn-approximation/docs/gallery-examples.rst

 Neural networks training:

-- `training`: neural network-based approximation of an analytical vectorial function
+- `training.ipynb`: neural network-based approximation of an analytical vectorial function
+- `masking.ipynb`: illustrate the use of a masked loss function to ignore unreliable labels
+- `operators.ipynb`: illustrate the use of pre and post processing operators

 Derivatives computing:

-- `derivatives`: illustrate how to compute the Jacobian or the Hessian of a neural network efficiently
+- `derivatives.ipynb`: illustrate how to compute the Jacobian or the Hessian of a neural network efficiently
-- `derivatives-time`: illustrate the difference in computation time between the different ways of calculating the matrix
+- `derivatives-time.ipynb`: illustrate the difference in computation time between the different ways of calculating the matrix

-Neural networks features:
+Neural architectures

+- `fully-connected-network.ipynb`: classic multilayer perceptron
+- `densely-connected-network.ipynb`: perceptron architecture with dense shortcuts
-- `polynomial-expansion`: illustrate the use of the `PolynomialExpansion` layer
+- `merging-network.ipynb` : illustrate the use of the `MergingNetwork` network
-- `restrictable-layer`: illustrate the use of the `RestrictableLayer` layer
+- `embedding-network.ipynb` : illustrate the use of the `EmbeddingNetwork` network and the `AdditionalModule` layer

+Advanced neural networks features

-- `merging-network` : illustrate the use of the `MergingNetwork` network
+- `polynomial-expansion.ipynb`: illustrate the use of the `PolynomialExpansion` layer
-- `embedding-network` : illustrate the use of the `EmbeddingNetwork` network and the `AdditionalModule` layer
+- `restrictable-layer.ipynb`: illustrate the use of the `RestrictableLayer` layer

 .. toctree::